charlesrollin/tiny_search_engine/README.md

 ![Results](./img/results_riw.png)

-One function behaves better than the others: the Evolutionary Learned Scheme.
+One function behaves better than the others: the Evolutionary Learned Scheme (#7).